Dive into your history!

 Good to know

-Open every Saturday and Sunday from 2:00 PM to 5:30 PM.
-Nearby parking and accessibility for individuals with reduced mobility.
+Open every Saturday and Sunday from 2:00 p.m. to 5:30 p.m.

-Automatically translated from French.
+Automagically translated from French

 Where does it take place?